DCRT-LUMC/GTGT/docs/source/index.rst

 .. note::

    This project is under active development.
-Python-project has its documentation hosted on Read the Docs.
+GTGT has its documentation hosted on Read the Docs.

 Contents
 --------